nextinterfaces/markdown-semantic-search/README.md

 ## 🎯 Features

-- Semantic search capabilities for markdown files
+- **Semantic search capabilities** for markdown files
+- **Smart content chunking** with overlapping text segments to preserve context
+- **Vector embeddings** using `all-MiniLM-L6-v2` sentence transformer model for semantic understanding
-- Uses SQLite vector database and FAISS for search
+- **Dual storage system** - SQLite for metadata and FAISS for fast similarity search
-- Desktop interface built with PyWebView
+- **Desktop GUI** built with PyWebView and HTML, CSS, and JavaScript for the UI
-- Fast and efficient search capabilities

 ## 🚀 Quick Start